aoc/year2018/

 53

-54 // Special value for coordinates that are equidistant from nearest neighbour.
+54 // Special value for coordinates that are equidistant from nearest neighbor.

 55 let marker = usize::MAX;